-Washington Spirit investors up pressure on Steve Baldwin to sell to Y. Michele Kang
+Washington Spirit investors increase pressure on Steve Baldwin to sell to Y. Michele Kang

 If Baldwin sells to Boehly, the letter says, the investors “reserve all of their rights and remedies under the governing documentation and applicable state and federal law.
 Please consider this a collective notice and reservation of rights.”

-The group includes Daschle and his wife, Linda; former diplomat Bonnie McKelveen Hunter; and Estee Portnoy, Michael Jordan’s longtime business manager.
-They are among dozens, including Chelsea Clinton, Jenna Bush Hager and Alex Ovechkin, who invested in the Spirit earlier this year.
+Those signing the letter included Daschle and his wife, Linda; former diplomat Bonnie McElveen-Hunter; and Estee Portnoy, Michael Jordan’s longtime business manager.
+They are among dozens, including Chelsea Clinton, Jenna Bush Hager and Alex Ovechkin, who invested in the Spirit this year.

 “I support Michele Kang’s desire to be the primary owner,” Daschle said in an email to The Post.
 “She is a very successful businesswoman.
 It is a women’s soccer league.
 She can take the team to even higher levels.”